East Sequoia League

 Orosi left the league in 2012 to join the East Sierra League.
 Granite Hills left the East Yosemite league and joined the ESL along with Sierra Pacific.

 In 2018, Farmersville joined the league after the East Sierra League retired.

+In 2022, Sierra Pacific High School left the league to join the Tri-County Athletic Conference.
+Orange Cove High School, Orosi High School, Summit Charter Collegiate Academy and Wonderful College Prep Academy joined the league.

+There is a seasonal selection of All League players in the scope of sports administered by the league.